Pre 1858 wills

 Archdeaconry of Sudbury:

 The wills are held in the Bury St Edmunds Record Office, with the reference IC/500.
 The collection includes wills from 1429 to 1857.
 The online catalogue covers the period 1660 – 1857.
 Copies of these wills can be requested through the catalogue.
 We are in the process of digitising the later wills and uploading them to the website.
 Once the images are on the website you can download them at a cost of £6 per will.
-As of February 2018 the downloadable wills cover the period 1660 – 1760.
+As of March 2019 there are 14,701 downloadable wills covering the period 1660 – 1775.

 Archdeaconry of Suffolk:

 These are held in Ipswich Record Office which also holds the wills proved in the Lothingland Deanery up to 1914.
 The collection reference is IC/AA1 and the online catalogue covers the years 1444 – 1857.
 Copies of these wills can be requested through the catalogue.
 Digitised wills can be downloaded at a cost of £6 per will.
-As of September 2017 the downloadable wills cover the period 1703 – 1857.
+As of September 2017 there are 16,291 downloadable wills covering the period 1703 – 1857.

 Consistory Court of Norwich: